 The congestion maps on the next page show the average volumes during the afternoon peak hour as predicted by the Triangle Regional Model.
 The 2013 "base year" Congestion Levels map indicates travel conditions in the year 2013, whereas the 2045 Deficiencies Map, or "Existing plus Committed" (E+C), forecasts travel conditions in the year 2045 using the current highway, transit and other transportation facilities and any facilities that are well on their way to being completed.
 This deficiencies network is often called the "no build" scenario, since it typically is the result of past decisions, not ones that still need to be made.
-This worst case scenario is not inte need to be made.

 This worst case scenario is not intended to represent an actual possible outcome.
 Rather, comparing E+C to the 2045 MTP network illustrates the failure of our committed transportation improvements to meet the growth in anticipated travel demand that is forecasted to occur during the useful life of these investments.
 In reality, as congestion and travel delay began to reach the unacceptable levels, other contributing factors would begin to shift.
 Additionally, commute patterns would change as people began changing travel decisions.